Key Quote

 Technique 2 — STRUCTURAL PIVOT / PERIPETEIA

-Mercutio's death functions as the play's peripeteia (the turning point in a tragedy where fortune reverses).
+Mercutio's death functions as the play's peripeteiaperipeteia — The turning point in a tragedy where the protagonist's fortune reverses.
 Before this scene, the play has the structure of a comedy: young lovers outwit older authorities, wit and disguise drive the plot.
 Mercutio's death shatters this comic structure permanently — from this point, deaths accumulate relentlessly.
 Shakespeare physically destroys the comic world to build the tragic one.

 The phrase 'both your houses' refuses to assign blame to either family — both are equally guilty.
-This balanced condemnation mirrors the Prologue's 'both alike in dignity' and reinforces the play's moral architecture: the feud is a systemic evil, not caused by one side's aggression but sustained by both families' refusal to yield.
+This balanced condemnationbalanced condemnation — Assigning equal blame to all parties rather than singling out one mirrors the Prologue's 'both alike in dignity' and reinforces the play's moral architecture: the feud is a systemicsystemic — Relating to a system as a whole; embedded in structures rather than individuals evil, not caused by one side's aggression but sustained by both families' refusal to yield.

 Key Words